HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 ### The key graph and key rotation

-This idea of a graph, with keys as nodes and lockboxes as edges, becomes very useful when turn our attention the problem of rotating keys.
+This idea of a graph, with keys as nodes and lockboxes as edges, becomes very useful when we turn our attention the problem of rotating keys.

 <figure>